zurb/joyride/README.markdown

 Joyride is MIT-licensed and absolutely free to use.

-VERSION 2.0 IS A WORK IN PROGRESS AND IS NOT YET STABLE
+VERSION 2.0 IS A WORK IN PROGRESS, BUT IS QUITE STABLE

 New in 2.0
 * remove counters in favor of jQuery's in-built .next() method